lspector/Clojush/README.txt

   uses are developed for it.
 - Write a "sufficient-args" fn/macro to clean up Push instruction definitions.

-VERSION HISTORY -- NOW OBSELETE.
+VERSION HISTORY -- NOW OBSOLETE.
 See https://github.com/lspector/Clojush/commits/master
 20100227: - First distributed version.
 20100301: - Added (shutdown-agents) for proper termination.
 20100306: - Added history (of total errors of ancestors) to individuals.